mincong-classroom/containers/docs/lab-5.md

 volume (PV) and a persistence volume claim (PVC) for a stateful application, such as MySQL database.

-To submit the answers to this lab session, you need to copy this markdown document to the `reports/` directory of this Git repository and fill in your answers.
-This should be done before the beginning of the next course.
+To submit the answers to this lab session, please fill in your answers in this document in-place.
 This should be done before the end of next week (1 Dec, 2024 at midnight).

 ## Exercise 1 - ConfigMap